 Exception: Curriculum changes that are approved by the Senate after February are not effective until the spring semester of the next academic year.
 For example: A course approved by the Senate in March 2014 cannot be scheduled until Spring, 2015.

 All curriculum proposals must be approved by the school/college committee before they can be sent to the University Senate Curriculum Office.
 If they have not received the necessary approval(s) they will be returned.

-The deadline for all curriculum proposals to reach this office, if the school/college is planning to offer the course(s) and/or program(s) in the subsequent academic year is
+The deadline for all curriculum proposals to reach this office, if the school/college is planning to offer the course(s) and/or program(s) in the next academic year is

-IMPORTANT: Curriculum changes received by the Curriculum Coordinator after October 30 will not be guaranteed placement on the committee’s agenda during the fall semester.
+IMPORTANT: Curriculum changes received by the Curriculum Office after October 31 will not be guaranteed placement on the committee’s agenda during the fall semester.

 After Senate approval the new curriculum is set up in PeopleSoft Catalog.
 All curriculum changes go into effect the academic year following that in which they were approved.